 Zilliqa uses network-level dynamic sharding to scale its blockchain.
 In network-level dynamic sharding, the network automatically adjusts the number of shards based on the current network load.
 Transactions on Zilliqa are divided into microblocks, which are then processed in parallel by different shards.
 Once the microblocks have been validated by each shard, they are merged into a single block and added to the blockchain.
 This allows for high scalability and performance.
 Although parallel processing is enabled across shards on Zilliqa, it is not enabled across individual transactions due to its block level consensus limiting its scalability.

-Shardeum deploys dynamic state sharding to assign the nodes dynamic address ranges across multiple shards.
+Shardeum deploys sharding from the ground up.
+It uses dynamic state sharding to assign dynamic account spaces to the nodes across shards on the network.
 Unlike static state sharding where all the nodes in a shard cover the same address range of an account, dynamic state sharding requires each node to hold a different address range, but there is significant overlap between the addresses covered by nodes in respective shards.
-With transaction level consensus, the network will allow for simultaneous processing of transaction across shards with atomic composability.
+With transaction level consensus, the network will allow for simultaneous/parallel processing of transaction across shards with atomic composability.
 Every node added to the network will increase the transaction throughput instantly that helps the network to scale linearly.
-With linear scaling, Shardeum aims to be first Web3 network to solve blockchain/scalability trilemma maintaining low gas fees regardless of the load in the network at any given point in time.

 Conclusion